genotrance/px/README.txt

 Feedback

 Px is definitely a work in progress and any feedback or suggestions are welcome.
-It is hosted on GitHub (https://github.com/genotrance/px) with an MIT license so issues, forks and pushes are most appreciated.
+It is hosted on GitHub (https://github.com/genotrance/px) with an MIT license so issues, forks and PRs are most appreciated.

 Credits